mablack/cordova-diagnostic-plugin/README.md

 ## isLocationEnabledSetting()

 Checks if location setting is enabled on device.
-On iOS this returns true if both the device setting for location is on.
+On iOS this returns true if the device setting for location is on.
 On Android this returns true if location setting is set to High Precision (GPS).

     cordova.plugins.diagnostic.isLocationEnabledSetting(successCallback, errorCallback);